 Identify the aft deck hatch base P52 on the plywood sheet.
 Assemble the base using the timbers identified.
 Fit an eye pin P53 and a ring P54 as shown.
 Fit a length of 1x1mm walnut P46 as the hinge axle.
 Fit the hinges P45 as shown.
-Fix the hatchway to the aft deck as shown Sheet 31.
+Fix the hatchway to the aft deck.